DataBooster/DbWebApi/README.md

 _Notes: the example web sites are just for hosting the DbWebApi, there is no default page in them, so you would see HTTP Error 403.14 when you open the nonexistent home page, that's normal._

-Welcome all feedback through the [Discussions](https://dbwebapi.codeplex.com/discussions) or [Issues](https://github.com/DataBooster/DbWebApi/issues).
+Welcome all feedback through the [Issues](https://github.com/DataBooster/DbWebApi/issues).